wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-9.&emsp;Miracles are a kind of exchange.
+9. Miracles are a kind of exchange.
 ²Like all expressions of love, which are always miraculous in the true sense, the exchange reverses the physical laws.
 ³They bring more love both to the giver and the receiver.